Nalipp/Stat-su/README.md

   /-- current

+  seed m-lab data

+  /-- current

   time is not updating!!

+  update readme

+  create add button

   timer delay for archive on listItem
   1. open delay for archive and delete in Summary
   2. implemenent the same for archive in ListItem

-  /-- current

   ui
   time is getting cut of on desktop (need to reduce font size of time only)